shobhit/mac-setup/README.md

 export PS1="${RED}\u ${GRAY}• ${GREEN}\h ${GRAY}• ${YELLOW}\w${GRAY}\$([[ -n \$(git branch 2> /dev/null) ]] && echo \" •\")${PURPLE}\$(parse_git_branch)\n${GRAY}\$ ${DEFAULT}"
 ```

-In my `.bash_profile` file I create a `brewup` alias to keep Homebrew (which we are going to install in a second) up to date and `rmhis` to remove bash history.
+In my `.bash_profile` file I create, among others, a `brewup` alias to keep Homebrew (which we are going to install in a second) up to date and `rmhis` to remove bash history.
 I also set color scheme for `ls` command output and for custom prompt which contains username, computer name, working directory and current Git branch.

 To download `.bash_profile` and execute its content, use: